Colorado Apartment Renter's Guide

 The Warranty of Habitability Act

-When can the Landlord Enter Your Apartment?
+When Can the Landlord Enter Your Apartment?

 - In an emergency;